Lyrics for Ifwhiteamericatoldthetruthforonedayit'sw... as interpreted by ecureuil

 I'm thinking right now of Hollywood tragedy

-Big mac: smack: phoenix r: please smile y'all
+Big Mac, smack, phoenix r, please smile y'all

-Cuba, Mexico can't cauterize our discipline
+Cuba, Mexico can't cauterise our discipline

 Your idols speak so much of the abyss